abdullah43577/abdullah43577/README.md

 # 💫 About Me:
 Hi!
-I'm Abdullah, a Fullstack Web Developer based in Nigeria.
+I'm Abdullah, a Frontend Developer based in Nigeria.
 I create user-friendly interfaces for fast-growing startups.
-I develop fullstack solutions that delight and inspire users.
+I develop Frontend solutions that delight and inspire users.

 ## 🌐 Socials: